Mike Childs16 Nov 2021

 The picture internationally isn’t a world apart from the situation in the UK.

 The recent international climate talks at COP26 led to lots of headline-grabbing announcements and an agreement at the end called the Glasgow Climate Pact.
-But are they really "game-changing" as argued by then Prime Minister Boris Johnson, or is Greta Thunberg’s "blah, blah, blah" assessment closer to the mark?
+But are they really "game-changing" as argued by Prime Minister Boris Johnson, or is Greta Thunberg’s "blah, blah, blah" assessment closer to the mark?

 The global agreement to halt deforestation by 2030 is welcome – although the same agreement was made in New York in 2014 and ignored.
 Brazil and Indonesia have signed up, both export-orientated economies with very high levels of deforestation.
 But without action to address the drivers of deforestation, particularly global meat consumption, it's difficult to see how fine words will translate into action.
 Also, very obviously, we need to cease deforestation long before 2030.